Financial-Times/biz-ops-client/README.md

 ### API

+All methods will return a promise.
+If the API responds with an unsuccessful status code the appropriate [HTTP error](https://www.npmjs.com/package/http-errors) will be thrown.

 #### `request(query: string, variables?: object)`

 Returns a promise which will resolve with the data returned from the GraphQL API.
-If the API request fails or the response data includes an error this will throw an `BizOpsClientError`.
+If the response data includes an error this will throw a `GraphQLError`.

 ## Examples